umbraco/UmbracoDocs/13/umbraco-cms/tutorials/creating-a-property-editor/README.md

 ## The End Result

-By the end of this tutorial, we will have a "suggestions" data type running inside of Umbraco, registered as a Data Type in the backoffice, and assigned to a Document Type.
-The data type can create and suggest values.
+We will have a "Suggestions" Data Type in Umbraco.
+It is registered as a Data Type in the backoffice, and assigned to a Document Type.
+The Data Type can create and suggest values.

 ## Setting up a plugin

 To begin with, let's create a new folder inside `/App_Plugins` folder.
 We will call it `Suggestions`.

 {% hint style="warning" %}
-If you do not have an `/App_Plugins` folded, you can create it at the root of your project.
+If you do not have an `/App_Plugins` folder, you can create it at the root of your project.
 {% endhint %}

 Next, we will create a Package Manifest file to describe what the plugin does.
 This manifest will tell Umbraco about our new Property Editor and allow us to inject any needed files into the application.